 Currently, there is no reliable evidence that ultrasound is harmful to a developing fetus.
 No links have been found between ultrasound and birth defects, childhood cancer, or developmental problems later in life.
 However, it is possible that effects could be identified in the future.
 For this reason, it is recommended that ultrasound exams be performed only for medical reasons by qualified health care providers.

-The FDA recommends against extra “keepsake” (3-D or 4-D) ultrasound photos or home doppler use, saying:
+The FDA recommends against extra “keepsake” (3d or 4d ultrasounds) ultrasound photos or home doppler use, saying:

 The long-term effects of tissue heating and cavitation are not known.
 Therefore, ultrasound scans should be done only when there is a medical need, based on a prescription, and performed by appropriately-trained operators.

 What Will The 20-week Baby Ultrasound Images Show?

-Most of the images on the screen are relatively difficult to interpret for the untrained eye.
-It can look like a lot of grey, white and greyer smudges.
+Most of the ultra sound images on the screen are relatively difficult to interpret for the untrained eye.
+It can look like a lot of gray, white and grayer smudges.

 The technician is looking for organs and outlines; the technician can point things out to you if you ask.

 Most of the time, you can find out the baby’s gender.
 Sometimes they will alter your due date based on the 20-week scan, but dating is notoriously unreliable this late in pregnancy.
 It’s also difficult to tell where the cord is during pregnancy on a scan, but sometimes they will check and tell you.

 You may certainly be able to see the baby’s head and profile and may be able to see the baby’s fingers and toes.

 What Should I Wear to the Pregnancy Ultrasound?

-Dress comfortably and wear pants or a skirt that you can easily unbutton and pull down with a shirt you can easily lift up when you go for your ultrasound.
+Dress comfortably and wear pants or a skirt that you can easily unbutton and pull down with a shirt you can easily lift up when you go for your 20 week anatomy / scan ultrasound.

 Typically you keep all your clothes on during a pregnancy ultrasound, but expose the belly, down closer to your pubic bone.
 Especially if you get another sonogram later in pregnancy, they may need to do the imaging lower.